elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/notifications/legacy_saved_object_references/README.md

 }
 ```

-If you just want to remove your your "param:rule_0" and it is the second array element to test the errors within the console
+If you just want to remove your "param:alert_0" and it is the second array element to test the errors within the console
 then you would use
 ```json
 POST .kibana/_update/alert:933ca720-1be1-11ec-a722-83da1c22a481